 - Provide nesting sites in the yard, including birdhouses, nesting platforms, and natural options such as hollow trees or thorny patches where birds can safely raise families.
 Baby birds have hearty appetites for insects, and their parents will use your garden to meet that need.

 - Discourage predators that can threaten birds, including outdoor cats, raccoons, and snakes.
 Using baffles can keep these unwanted interlopers away from nests and feeders, and will help protect birds so they will stay nearby.

 - Take positive steps to attract a wide variety of bird species.
-Offer several types of food in multiple feeding stations, bird baths at different heights, birdhouses for different birds, and other options to invite more species to your yard.
+Offer several types of food in multiple bird feeders, bird baths at different heights, birdhouses for different birds, and other options to invite more species to your yard.